hypo69/hypo/pytest/gemini - set 2/en/src/utils/powershell/examples/pprint/example_list.md

 2. Install pytest: `pip install pytest`
 3. Run the tests from your terminal: `pytest test_pprint.py`

-This revised solution provides more comprehensive test cases based on the given input, covering valid and invalid scenarios, and illustrating proper `pytest` usage.
+This revised solution provides more comprehensive test cases based on the given input, covering valid and invalid scenarios, and illuStarting proper `pytest` usage.
 Remember to replace the placeholder comments with the actual function/method/class you want to test if there is more complex code.
 Remember that if you change the expected output formatting of `str(input_list)` you will need to adapt the test cases.